photoprism/photoprism-docs/docs/developer-guide/issues.md

 ### Effectiveness > Efficiency ###

 !!! note ""
     It is fundamentally the confusion between effectiveness and efficiency that stands between doing the right things and doing things right.
-There is surely nothing quite so useless as doing with great efficiency what should not be done at all.<br>— <cite>[Peter Drucker](https://en.wikipedia.org/wiki/Peter_Drucker)</cite>
+There is surely nothing quite so useless as doing with great efficiency what should not be done at all. — <cite>[Peter Drucker](https://en.wikipedia.org/wiki/Peter_Drucker)</cite>

 !!! note ""
-    Optimize for effectiveness before efficiency.<br>Optimize for value before cost.<br>— <cite>[Sam Briesemeister](https://twitter.com/systemalias/status/1480987512004919302)</cite>
+    Optimize for effectiveness before efficiency.
+Optimize for value before cost. — <cite>[Sam Briesemeister](https://twitter.com/systemalias/status/1480987512004919302)</cite>

 [![Feature Factory](https://dl.photoprism.app/img/diagrams/feature-factory.jpg)](https://twitter.com/johncutlefish/status/780102280162840576)